Most reliable dishwasher brands

 Table notes

-Ratings are based on a Which? member survey of 2,047 dishwasher owners in October 2016.
+Ratings are based on a Which? member survey of 2,304 dishwasher owners in October 2017.
+Reliability star ratings show how each brand's reliability score compares with other dishwasher brands.
+Table correct as of December 2017.

 KeyMember Content